 Tea warms you if you are cold, and gives you a refreshing flavour when you are too heated.
 Not only this, tea cheers you up if you are depressed and brings people together in unimaginable ways.
 The magic of tea is inexpressible and has various forms all across the world.
 The different ways of serving tea and its rituals reflect the set of values and views of people.
 Here’s how people enjoy a cup of tea around the world.

-In Japan, the tea ceremony is called Matcha.Influenced by Zen Buddhism, it lasts several hours, with the tea served in fine pottery and porcelain, with a traditional light meal (tenshin) or kaiseki (a multi-course meal of seasonal specialties).
-The order in which utensils are brought into the room and the actual brewing vary, depending on the time of day and season.
+In Japan, the tea ceremony is known as ‘Matcha’.
+As influenced by Zen Buddhism, it lasts for several hours where the tea is served in fine pottery and porcelain along with a traditional light meal or ‘kaiseki’ -a multicourse meal of seasonal specialties.
+This ceremony follows a particular order of utensils that are brought one after the other.
+The actual brewing varies, depending upon the time of the day and respective season.

-Argentinahas yerba mate , an herb tea, prepared in a small pot from which it’s drunk through a special straw called a bombilla.
-This device is passed around the group to share.
-Saying “thank you” in this ritual is considered as declining the drink; stirring the brew with the bombilla is taken as an insult as it questions the abilities of its brewer/your host.
+Argentina has a herbal tea known as ‘yerba mate’ which is prepared in a small pot and drunk through a special straw known as bombilla.
+This setup is then passed around the group to share happily.
+Saying ‘thank you’ in return is a ritual and is considered as declining the drink.
+Stirring the brew with a bombilla is considered as an insult since it questions the abilities of the brewer.

 - In Iran, tea is served in various tea houses known as chaikhanehs.
 Traditionally, tea is carried in a silver tray, accompanied by yellow rock candy called nabat.
 This strong tea is served by placing a sugar cube between their teeth and suck the strong brew through it.